1. Heard on the Street – Transaction Cost or Liquidity Cost

 (Asset Class) For this initial phase, DQT’s TCM models only cover equities, which is the most liquid and well-regulated asset class, as compared with credits or commodities for example.

 (Scoping) Due to the high idiosyncrasies associated with trading illiquid securities, we have narrowed down our focus only to relatively more liquid securities.
 Our model requires a security to have a more transparent price-discovery process.
-Hence in the future, we shall be able to release TCM models for most liquid asset classes and securities, like futures or liquid cryptos for example.
+Hence in the future, we shall be able to release TCM models for most liquid asset classes and securities, like rates, futures, more ETFs, or liquid cryptos for example.

 (Unique Approach) Our TCM models are based on our non-published/non-public proprietary research and framework.
 It excels not merely via Machine Learning (ML), as one would naively bet on in this AI age.
 Yes, in this age it is not uncommon that anything tagged with the fashion name of ML or AI can be re-marketed as a brand-new product.
 But not here for TCM – ML does not improve much, as discussed in the preceding section.